mit-mc-clas12/documentation/README.md

 ## Completed
 4. the main page sidebar menu is eye candy but not handy for navigation.
 Can we have either top navigation bar or bottom?
 It should be the same for index.php and the various types.html.
 (Sangbaek)
+10. remove batch usage from any documentation / webpage (Mauri).
+Looks like the web interface can handle all.